Buried Pipeline Modeling in PASS/START-PROF

 2.2 Axial Sliding Zone #2 (Unrestrained)

-Axial sliding zone #2 have a big longitudinal deformations and displacements (La on the fig. 4).
-To increase model accuracy, supports are placed with exponential increasing spacing from zone #1 to zone #3.
+Zone #2 exhibits substantial longitudinal deformations and displacements (La in Fig. 4).
+Supports are placed with exponentially increasing spacing from Zone #1 to Zone #3.

 See also Restrained and Unrestrained Zones

-Virtual anchor length for an elastic-plastic soil model [6] can be calculated using equation (see details here):
+Virtual anchor length for elastic-plastic soil model [6] is calculated using:

 2.3 Restrained Zone #3